markustenghamn/beubo-default/README.md

 This is the default theme for [Beubo](https://github.com/uberswe/beubo)

-Install packages using `npm install` and then use `npm run build` to generate the compiled files for this theme.

-Then place this theme in your Beubo themes directory.
+Place this theme in your Beubo themes directory.